 4. We believe that the Holy Spirit is a Divine person, equal with the Father and Son, and of the same substance and nature, that He convicts of sin, righteousness and judgment; that He bears witness of the truth; that He is the agent of the new birth; and that at conversion He baptizes the believer into the Body of Christ; and that he seals, endues, guides, teaches, witnesses to, sanctifies and helps the believer, indwelling every true child of God.
 (John 16:8-11, 3:3-7, Eph 1:13, 2 Cor 13:14, John 14: 16,17, Rom 8:14-27, 1 Cor 12:12,13)

-5. We believe that man was created in the image of God by direct creation and that he sinned and thereby incurred both physical and spiritual death; thus, we believe that all men by nature and by choice are sinners, and, apart from Christ, shall be forever separated from God.
+5. We believe that all men and women are created in the image of God.
+We believe the first man and woman, Adam and Eve, sinned and thereby incurred both physical and spiritual death; thus, we believe that all men and women since then, by nature and by choice, are sinners, and, apart from Christ, shall be forever separated from God.
 (Gen 1:26, 2:17, Ezek 18:20a, Rom 3:23, 6:23)

 6. We believe that the Lord Jesus Christ died for our sins according to the scriptures as a representative and substitutionary sacrifice; that all who believe in Him are justified on the ground of His shed blood.
 (1 Cor 15:3,4, Rev 1:5)

-7. We believe that salvation is by grace through faith, not of works, and that all who receive, by faith, Jesus Christ as Savior are born again of the Holy Spirit thereby becoming children of God.
+7. We believe that salvation is by grace through faith, not of works, and that all who receive, by faith, the Lord Jesus Christ as Savior are born again of the Holy Spirit thereby becoming children of God.
 We believe in the eternal security of the believer and the privilege of the assurance of salvation (Eph 2:8,9, John 1:12, 3:3,7, 10:27-29)